c. 1500 BC

 The Roman Emperor at this time was Antonius Pius.
 His rule could be described as a "Golden Age".

-[According to the Doctor in State of Change (page 7).]
+[According to the Doctor in State of Change (p.
+7).]

-By the end of this century, the Cult of Demnos was believed to have died out.
+The Cult of Demnos was believed to have died out by this point.

 Byzantium is renamed Constantinople.

-[According to Barbara (in Byzantium! page 29) this happens in 200 years time (from 64 AD).
-However, Constantine, (Emperor from 274 to 337) actually changed the name on 11th May 330, having made it the joint capital in 324.
-This is mentioned, but not dated, in Shadowmind page 32.]
+[According to Barbara (in Byzantium!, p.
+29) this happens in 200 years time (making it 264 AD).
+However, Constantine, (Emperor from 274 to 337 – who is named after) actually changed the name on 11th May 330, having made it the joint capital in 324.
+This is mentioned, but not dated, in Shadowmind (p.
+32).
+Since Constantine actually appears in The Council of Nicea, We've stuck with the historical date.]

 The inhabitants of a Roman villa in the valley three miles north-west of [the future location of] Llanfer Ceriog disappear.
 They form the initial human inhabitants of the land of Tír Na n-Óg.
 They quickly get involved in a thousand-year war with the other species, before becoming friends for centuries.